MariusDieckmann/CanaryDemo/tasks/Task-#1.md

 - Local machine: add ingress hostname to localhost alias ```/etc/hosts```
 - VM: add colorapp to ingress ip in ```/etc/hosts```

 ## Task description
+0. Solutions acn be found in the manifests/ folder try not to use them
 1. Fork the repository
 2. ```[Optional]``` Create automated builds in quay.io or hub.docker.com
 3. Create manifests to deploy the canary demo